 Oh dear, you can’t control everything … Kevin cursed his rumbling stomach – was it the nerves or his recent (carefully selected) vegetable-only diet?
 Kevin wasn’t sure.
 “Never-mind, nearly there,” he thought as he pulled on his Porsche cap and pinned an RSPCA badge to his lapel.
 Now, fingers crossed his neighbour and her friend would do their part just as he’d asked.

 Lisa, a French student at the local university, climbed the stairs, nervously excited about the evening that lay ahead.
 A mutual friend had said that Jake was interested in psychology, which sounded promising.
-Lisa knocked gently on the white door.
+Lisa knocked gently on the deceptively normal-looking apartment door.
 To this day, she will never forget what happened next.

 The door opened revealing a tall man, a livid scar running down his face, a baseball cap atop his head.
 This was obviously Jake – a badge on his bright shirt said as much.
 The words “I love her to death” (in French) blasted out from the apartment’s interior.
 Over the man’s shoulder Lisa could see a large, cardboard coffin leaning against the wall.
 Suddenly two young women burst forth from the neighbouring apartment.
 They drew nearer and began gazing at the man silently, big smiles on their faces.
 Awkwardness hung in the air.